Bug report #18872

 Hello.
 The issue is still present in 3.2.
 In fact it seems to have worsened, as resizing the window now results in it disappearing completely and locking me out of the program, forcing me to force-quit it via task manager.

-#7 Updated by Ryan Dalton over 1 year ago
+#7 Updated by Ryan Dalton about 4 years ago

 This is still a real issue for users of small screens.
 I'm running into this problem using QGIS 3.2.3 on Windows 10, 14-inch laptop with a max resolution of 1366x768.
 This is definitely a regression from 2.8.
 The workaround of using rule-based was successful.

-#10 Updated by Alessandro Sarretta over 1 year ago
+#10 Updated by Alessandro Sarretta about 4 years ago

 I confirm the issue, just tested in QGIS 3.5.0-Master.